nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 The content-first approach is the most important thing in a framework.
 It defines the overall system architecture and forms a solid ground for a [semantic design system](#cascade) and [universal template](#template).

-Note that single-page applications are no different: the content just comes from a database and not from a file.
+Note that single-page applications are no different: The content just comes from a database and not from a file.
 The design system can be shared.

 [.problem]